 The Budget Support Act is legislation covering any budget changes that require a change in law, such as a tax change or a change in eligibility for a specific program.
 Simple increases or decreases in funding for a specific program-such as library collections-do not require legislation.
 It's important to look at the Budget Support Act very closely.
-Sometimes initiatives that are not strictly related to that budget year are placed in the Budget Support Act, such as a proposal for the city to consider online gambling.
+Sometimes initiatives that are not strictly related to that budget year are placed in the Budget Support Act, such as a proposal for the city to consider online gambling that showed up a few years ago.

 The following sections highlight the key events and timeline for the DC Budget process.
-See also the infographic on page 12.
+See also the infographic on page 13.